-Determining the unicity of $g^r_d$'s for $r$ and $d$ small relative to the genus is a classic problem (see \cite{Acc79}, \cite{Cil83}, \cite{CL}, \cite{CK90}, and references therein).
-In particular it is widely well-known that the $g^2_d$ of a smooth plane curve of degree $d>3$ is unique, but the same is true for ``mild'' singularities, i.e., if $d$ is small enough compared to the genus.
+Determining the uniqueness of $g^r_d$'s for $r$ and $d$ small relative to the genus is a classic problem (see \cite{Acc79}, \cite{Cil83}, \cite{CL}, \cite{CK90}, and references therein).
+In particular it is widely known that the $g^2_d$ of a smooth plane curve of degree $d>3$ is unique, but the same is true for ``mild'' singularities, i.e., if $d$ is small enough compared to the genus.

 We approach uniqueness of $g^r_d$'s by the classical ``Castelnuovo method'', see \cite{Cas}, \cite{Acc79}, \cite{Cil83}, \cite[IV.6]{Har}.
 The idea is to estimate the dimension of sums of linear series, by counting conditions.
 To begin with, if $\mathcal D_1$ and $\mathcal D_2$ are linear series, the sum $\mathcal D_1+\mathcal D_2$ is the minimal linear series containing all divisors $D_1+D_2$ with $D_i\in \mathcal D_i$.
 If $\mathcal D_i$ is given by the linear subspace $V_i\subset H^0(C,\cO(D_i))$, then $\mathcal D_1+\mathcal D_2$ is given by the image of the map